Piazza dei Ciompi

 This neighborhood was particularly hard hit in the flood of 1966 - look for plaques well up the walls of the palazzi surrounding the square to see how high the water was.

 The Loggia del Pesce

 Vegan's can find a dining option at Universo

 Vegano on the northwest corner of the square.

 Flea Market (Mercantino)The square was the long time home to the "mercantino" or flea market - small sheds selling antiques, art, old books, and various oddities.
 Since finally undergoing a renovation that was decades in the planning, the center of the square is now a green area dominated by a large umbrella pine, and the old market stalls are gone.
 The flea market was finally moved to Largo Annigoni (which is basically the same area as Piazza Lorenzo Ghiberti).
 It is located just across the street of the northeast corner of Mercato di Sant'Ambrogio.
 This market, Mercato delle Pulci, is open every day from 9 a.m. to 7 p.m.

 On the fourth weekend of each month there still is a unique market (at least there was until this spring!) in Piazza dei Ciompi called "Fumetti e... dintorni".
 This market specializes in comics, records, CDs, clothing and other vintage objects from Italy and abroad.

-Across the street on the south side of the piazza is a small park and children's playground maintained by local pensioners.
+Across from the piazza on the south side is a small park and children's playground, maintained by local pensioners.
 There is a public restroom available here when the gate is unlocked.